 Rally was built on a deep foundation of research.
-There are literally thousands of studies documenting the benefits of reading, as well as how to maximize one’s potential as an effective reader.
-Here are a few key research highlights, which are core to Rally’s design and our promise to you
+Thousands of studies document the benefits of reading and methods to maximize a reader’s potential.
+Below you’ll find research highlights that are core to Rally’s design and our promise to you.

 The more children read, the better their fluency, vocabulary, and comprehension.

 Independent reading is most effective when it is supported, structured, and accountable.